Resynth-Minecraft-Mod/Resynth-Minecraft-Mod.github.io/README.md

 ## Developer / Development

 <h3><b><u>Active and Hosted Branch</u></b></h3>
-*This is the active branch for the Resynth Mod website and is hosted live on GitHub Pages at [https://resynth-minecraft-mod.github.io/](https://resynth-minecraft-mod.github.io/)*.
-Changes to this branch will be reflected on the live site!
+<b>This is the active branch for the Resynth Mod website and is hosted live at <a href="https://resynth-minecraft-mod.github.io">resynth-minecraft-mod.github.io</a> using GitHub Pages.</b> All Changes to this branch will be reflected on the live website!

 ### The Resynth Minecraft Mod Repository
 The repository for the Resynth Mod jar can be found in the [Resynth-Mod Repository](https://github.com/Resynth-Minecraft-Mod/Resynth-Mod) where it is actively developed and maintained.